(No ratings)

 Heart valve problems can happen in any one of the the heart's four valves that keep blood flowing where it needs to go.
 Babies can be born with problems in their heart valves, or valves can be damaged by infections.
 The valves can stiffen and become less mobile, or they can stop closing properly and 'leak' when the heart beats.
 Valve problems can usually be repaired surgically.

-Dr. Malcolm Macdonald, MD graduated from Emory University School of Medicine in 1992.
-He completed residency at Emory University Affiliated Hospitals.
+Dr. Malcolm Macdonald, MD graduated from Emory University School of Medicine.
+He completed residency at University of California, San Francisco (UCSF) Affiliated Hospitals.
 He is certified by the Thoracic and Cardiac Surgery, American Board of Thoracic Surgery and has a state license in California.

 Licensed In: California